aubreyjonescreatives/first-react-app/README.md

 )

-}

-export default MealCategories

 ```

-*** A part of the list styled by React Bootstrap styling library
+9. A part of the list styled by React Bootstrap styling library

+* This image demonstrates how I style my list using the React Bootstrap styling library:

 ![Rendered list visual example](src/images/customlist.PNG)

-9. Demonstrate next generation JavaScript usage in your components including new operators and array methods
+10. Demonstrate next generation JavaScript usage in your components including new operators and array methods

 * Next generation JavaScript Array Method example in the MealCategories.js file: